 The Development Plan also contains a policy and reference maps.
-The policy map contained in the Appendix A spatially illustrates the policy areas affected by policy statements.
+The policy map (Map 1 - General Land Use Map) contained in Appendix A spatially illustrates the policy areas affected by policy statements.
 Reference maps are also provided to supplement the policy map by providing additional information for decision-making purposes.